antonioshadji/dotfiles/README.md

 Dotfiles
 ========
 This is my dot files collection for cloning my Ubuntu Linux configuration

 The starting point for these files was http://github.com/startup-class/dotfiles.

-See [Startup Engineering Video Lectures 4a/4b](https://class.coursera.org/startup-001/lecture/index) for more details.

 These files are also setup to work on Mac OSX (El Capitan)

+I'm attempting to use git submodules to include the work of others.
+Check out https://github.com/magicmonty/bash-git-prompt for a great bash prompt.